Puqiyuan/UNP/README.md

 existing.
 Maybe some other organization will appear in the future because of learning arrangement.

 The lib folder is from author's source codes.
-The other programs are from the author's book, but I rewrite and test it for learning and understanding aims.
+The other programs in each chapter directory are from the author's book as sample programs, but I rewrite and test it for learning and understanding aims.
 The exercise folder do by myself.

 The two directories under chapter directory, one is examples_programs including all example programs in this chapter, every program is named like "pxx.c", where "p" is the